frizensami/nus-timetable-optimizer/README.md

 - A separate document will be written to explain the technical details of how this problem was encoded into the Z3 SMT (SMTLIB2) format.
 Some ideas for the encoding were taking from <a href="https://github.com/raynoldng/orbital-splashdown/blob/master/Splashdown_Technical_Report.pdf" target="_blank">this technical report</a> by another attempt to solve this problem.

 ## Temporary Disclaimers
 - The code style / linting / other tools for this project are still being set up.
+Prettier will run to format code on every commit.
 - The code style itself is incredibly inconsistent for now.
 - Not many best practices are in place at the moment, but that will improve over time.
 - There are a few tests, but not with significant coverage.